Eye Movement Desensitization and Reprocessing

 How Do We Perform EMDR?

 The treatment process of EMDR begins like most others, with the therapist gathering information and building a therapeutic rapport with the client.
-Mentally examining a person’s trauma to help them cope with it happens in other therapies as well.
+Mentally examining a person’s trauma to help them cope with it also happens in other therapies.
 However, stimulated eye movement therapy makes EMDR different from other types of therapy.
-The movement of the eyes while imagining the image of the trauma makes the process unique.
+The movement of the eyes while imagining the trauma image makes the process unique.

 EMDR and Addiction